-The intellectual life at the law school is rich, and the graduate students' perspectives contribute to the dialogue in ways that can't be overstated.
-Students are encouraged to work on research projects with any of our 108 full-time faculty, or 29 centers and institutes, and to write or edit journals.
-They can also participate in myriad student organizations and enjoy many special events throughout the year that feature prominent domestic and foreign government officials, judges of national and international courts, and leaders of international and nongovernmental organizations.
+The intellectual life at the Law School is rich, and the graduate students’ perspectives contribute to the dialogue in ways that can’t be overstated.
+Students are encouraged to work on research projects with any of our 105 full-time faculty or our 30-plus centers and institutes, and to write or edit journals.
+They can also participate in more than 80 student organizations and enjoy many special events throughout the year that feature prominent domestic and foreign government officials, judges of national and international courts, and leaders of international and nongovernmental organizations.
 A full listing of our centers and institutes, journals, and student organizations, as well as a calendar of recent and upcoming events, is located on the School of Law website.

 Students choose from a variety of options that enable them to live around Washington Square Park in close proximity to campus.
-Students may reside in one of two high-rise, apartment-style residence halls, or one of two low-rise buildings.
-Most students who live on campus are housed in a private bedroom in a two- or three-bedroom apartment.
-Family housing and one-person accommodations (studios and one-bedroom apartments) are available on a limited basis.
+Students may reside in one of two high-rise, apartment-style residence halls, or a low-rise building.
+Students usually have their own bedrooms in shared two- or three-bedroom apartments, but there are also a limited number of studio and one-bedroom apartment options.
+Family housing accommodations (in the form of studios and one-bedroom apartments) are also available, but limited in quantity.
 A majority of our students and many of our faculty live close to each other, fostering and sustaining an engaged community.

 Each year, students also choose to live throughout the five boroughs of New York City (Manhattan, Brooklyn, Queens, the Bronx, and Staten Island), in New Jersey, or in Connecticut.
 The university offers guidance and advice to law students looking for housing in the private sector.

 The Graduate Division of the Office of Career Services provides comprehensive assistance for students and alumni seeking private-sector positions worldwide.
-The Public Interest Law Center aids students seeking jobs in government agencies, NGOs, and international organizations, and they may apply for limited funding from the law school to pursue certain fellowships, internships, and clerkships worldwide.
-Among the services offered are career-planning seminars, access to on- and off-campus recruiting programs, individual counseling, interview practice, and résumé and cover-letter review.
+The Public Interest Law Center aids students seeking jobs in government agencies, NGOs, and international organizations; and students may apply for limited funding from the Law School to pursue certain fellowships, internships, and clerkships worldwide.
+Among the services offered are career-planning seminars, access to on- and off-campus recruiting programs, individual counseling, interview practice, and résumé and cover letter review.
 Key career events that occur during the academic year include